 - Short videos

 Short-form content is typically used to provide a quick overview or update on a subject and can be used to entertain, inform, or engage an audience.
-It’s often used to capture attention and generate interest in a topic and can be used to promote or summarise longer-form content.
+It’s often used to capture attention and generate interest in a topic and can be used to promote or summarize longer-form content.

 The length of short-form content is considered to be under 1,500 words.
 Some short-form content can be as short as a single sentence or image.

-Short-form content is often favoured by platforms such as social media, where users are bombarded with a lot of information and have a short attention span.
+Short-form content is often favored by platforms such as social media, where users are bombarded with a lot of information and have a short attention span.
 It’s also a great way to provide quick and easy access to information and can be a great way to get a message across in a simple and to-the-point manner.